Hussain-Ghulam/AMOS/README.md

-Amos – Your Physical Health Chat Assistant
+I,m Amos – Your Virtual Physical Healthcare Coach!!!

 Welcome to Amos, a conversational assistant designed to help users improve their mobility and flexibility.
 Powered by OpenAI's GPT-4 and built with Streamlit, Amos offers simple, actionable advice and supports active listening for all your physical health-related questions.